aineedtech/aineedtech/README.md

 ### <div align="center">Hi there, I'm Aini <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"> </div>

 <p align="center">
-  My name rhymes with panini and is pronounced like eye-knee ☺️
+  My name rhymes with panini and also fettuccine 😊
 </p>

 <hr style="border:1.5px solid gray"> </hr>

 I'm a geoscientist from Malaysia.
 I look at rocks and the earth subsurface on a daily basis.
 But I also find creating things and problem solving satisfying, so I decided to learn to code to build cool things with it!

 My goal is to brush up on HTML and CSS before I move on to JavaScript and other programming languages.
 Other than Web Development, I am also interested in Data Science and have been enjoying Kaggle short courses.
-Right now I am working on HTML/CSS challenges from Frontend Mentor and brushing up on my Python.
+Right now I am working on HTML/CSS challenges from Frontend Mentor and polishing up my Python.

 - 👩‍💻 I’m currently learning HTML, CSS, and Python.
 - 🤓 I also geek out on geophysics, language learning, and event planning.